Rawat Fort: Layout

-The fort is almost in square form and has two gates.
+The fort is in an almost square form and has two gates.
 It measures 93.5 x 106.3 m and covers a courtyard of around 10,000 m2.
-There is an octagonol tomb with a dome measuring 16.6 m in diameter in the fort's inner portion – an area which also contains many graves.
-The tomb is traditionally believed to belong to Sarang Khan Gakhar, while graves to be of his associates who died fighting along with him against Sher Shah in 1541.
-Along the perimeter are several small cells, which may have originally been small rooms rented out to itinerant merchants.The west wall of fort contains a mosque with three domes, measuring 29.5 x 12.1 m.
+There is an octagonal tomb with a dome measuring 16.6 m in diameter in the fort's inner portion — an area which also contains many graves.
+The tomb is traditionally attributed to Sarang Khan Gakhar, while graves to be of his associates who died fighting along with him against Sher Shah in 1541.
+Along the perimeter are a series of small cells, which may have originally been small rooms rented out to itinerant merchants.
+The west wall of fort contains a mosque with three domes, measuring 29.5 x 12.1 m.

 Conservation

 The fort is federally protected as a Cultural Heritage Site of Punjab, and is managed by the Ministry of Information, Broadcasting and National Heritage.
 In November 2016, a conservation plan was commissioned for preservation of the fort.
 50 million rupees were allocated in March 2017 towards the first of two phases of conservation of the Rawat Fort.